 - Enduring Power of Guardianship (who makes personal, lifestyle and treatment decisions on your behalf)

 - Enduring Power of Attorney (who makes financial and/or property decisions on your behalf)

 - Advance Health Directive (outlines treatment you would want – or not want – to receive if you ever became sick or injured and were incapable of communicating your wishes).

-In August 2022, the WA Department of Health launched their new guides to Advance Care Planning in Western Australia.
+The WA Department of Health has two guides to support Advance Care Planning in Western Australia.
 These resources include guides, formal documents, videos and translated resources.

 For queries and to order free advance care planning resources:

 - Phone 9222 2300